MuTong233/woa-op7/guide/1-partition.md

 ### Formatting Windows and ESP drives
 > Reboot into the modded TWRP, then run the below command
+> If no USB connection, use TWRP's terminal.
 ```cmd
 adb shell format
 ```